sebanc/linuxloops/Readme.md

 The Linuxloops script will chroot into a temporary rootfs image (usually a linux container rootfs or an actual distribution iso) and then perform the install from there using the target distribution package manager.

 For security purpose, Linuxloops will not install packages/binaries that are not present in the official distribution repositories.
 The only exceptions are:
-- The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat based distros that are enabled by default as they contain necessary packages for standard use.
+- The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat based distributions that are enabled by default as they contain necessary packages for standard use.
-- For Arch based distros, the "shim-signed" AUR package is included in order to support Secure Boot.
+- For Arch based distributions, the "shim-signed" AUR package is included in order to support Secure Boot.

 ## Supported Hardware